 When Jodi Kantor, along with Megan Twohey, broke the story of Harvey Weinstein’s decades of alleged abuse, she sparked a movement exposing systematic abuses across industries.
 In a riveting program, the Pulitzer Prize-winning Kantor takes audiences behind the scenes of investigative journalism.

 With boundless energy and visceral creativity, John Leguizamo has created a body of work in film, theater, television and literature that defies categorization.
-His most recent stage show, Latin History for Morons, continues his cultural exploration in “a funny and surprisingly poignant quest for the perfect Latino hero” (The New York Times).
+In his Mondavi Center debut, he’ll draw from his award-winning one-man stage shows, which feature his trademark unabashed, uncensored and uninhibited take on being Latino in America.